Be charmed by Akita, where beautiful nature meets exquisite culture

 Ride a rickshaw around Kakunodate for a special experience.
 (Image credit: KrobkruengJapan)

 If you want to further immerse yourself in the historic atmosphere, I highly recommend trying a ride on a Japanese rickshaw.
 On the way, the person who pulls your rickshaw will explain the history of Kakunodate and its interesting points.
 However, do note that the narration is in Japanese.
-The rickshaw rides cost approximately ¥3,000/15 minutes, ¥ 5,000/30 minutes, ¥9,000 yen/60 minutes.
+The rickshaw (1 fits 2 people) rides cost approximately ¥3,000/15 minutes, ¥ 5,000/30 minutes, and ¥9,000 yen/60 minutes for the full tour.

 Kakunodate Samurai Residence Street (角館武家屋敷通り)